OffchainLabs/orbit-setup-script/README.md

 # orbit-setup-script
- This scripts will help users to fund their newly generated batch-poster and validator addresses, configure l3 chain, and deploy bridge contracts on both L2 and L3 chain.
+These scripts will help you fund newly generated batch-poster and validator addresses, configure an Orbit chain, and deploy bridge contracts on both L2 and L3 chains.

+For more details and step-by-step instructions, check out the [documentation](https://developer.arbitrum.io/launch-orbit-chain/orbit-quickstart).